Is Monopoly GO really profitable?

 This article is written by Matej Lancaric & Joseph Kim.

+For a Free-to-Play (F2P) game to be profitable, it needs to generate consistent revenue through in-app purchases, ads, or subscriptions, while maintaining a large and engaged player base.
 A tricky issue about the mobile games business and the free-to-play model generally has been the definition of “profitability.”
 There were many “profitable” games during the era of ZIRP and the age of highly optimistic UA spreadsheets calling profitability for games that were not truly profitable in the most basic sense.

 In other words, if I spend $10 to gain a user, does that user pay me back over $10 on average?
 Or does my highly optimistic UA spreadsheet suggest that after a very long payback period, we will hopefully get over $10 back?